shailesh1729/tisp/book/metric_spaces/real_valued_functions.md

 A similar argument can be used for limit superior.
 ```

+##  Lower Semicontinuity

+The topological properties of convex sets can be studied
+in terms of *lower semicontinuity*.
+In this subsection,
+we study the implications of lower semicontinuity under
+the subspace topology.

 ```{prf:theorem} Lower semicontinuity and convergent dominating sequence

 Let $f : X \to \RR$ with $S = \dom f$.